groupdocs-parser/GroupDocs.Parser-for-Java/Docs/content/parser/java/developer-guide/advanced-usage/extract-data-from-various-formats/extract-data-from-zip-archives/_index.md

 Along with full featured .NET library we provide simple, but powerful free Apps.

 You are welcome to parse documents and extract data from PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX, Emails and more with our free online [Free Online Document Parser App](https://products.groupdocs.app/parser).

+The following examples demonstrate how to extract data from ZIP archives: